World of Goo: Plot

-In the fourth chapter the Goo Balls set out to find the mysterious "MOM" program amongst a vector style environment.
+In the fourth chapter the player sets out to find the mysterious "MOM" program in the information superhighway.
 Shortly after the beginning the Goo Balls find the object responsible for rendering all the graphics.
 After pumping many of their own kind into the object, the graphics rendering improves, creating a more realistic environment (and the Pixel Goo Balls).
-Near the end they encounter MOM's computer, who turns out to be a spam bot, and supplies the Goo Balls with an "undelete" program.
-The Goo Balls try to overload Product Z by sending every message in the history of spam to everyone at World of Goo Corporation.
-After venturing to the Recycle Bin and un-deleting everything, World of Goo Corporation receives the mail and, unable to deal with so much spam and mail, explodes, shutting down Product Z while creating a massive layer of smog, dust, smoke and debris that envelops the entire world.
+Near the end they encounter MOM, who turns out to be a spam bot.
+Hoping to convert the world back to 2D, the player tries to overload World of Goo Corporation by having MOM send every spam email ever sent to everyone at World of Goo Corporation.
+After the player ventures to the Recycle Bin and un-deletes all the spam email, World of Goo Corporation receives the mail and, unable to deal with so much spam, explodes, shutting down Product Z while creating a massive layer of smog, dust, smoke and debris that envelops the entire world.

-In the final chapter, it is revealed that all Goo Balls, except "scientifically pure" ones, have been sucked away to the "Tower of Goo Memorial Park and Recreation Center".
+In the final chapter, it is revealed that all Goo Balls, except "scientifically pure" ones, have been sucked away to the former site of World of Goo Corporation.
 The remaining Goo Balls decide to work their way up the world's tallest island to reach a site where the telescope is located.
 The final level of the game reveals that the Goo Balls are now completely extinct, all the remaining having been sucked away to the shattered remains of World of Goo Corporation and added to the tower, and the gigantic telescope at the site has been rendered useless as it cannot see past the layer of smog.
 The Sign Painter reveals in his final sign that he has now become the Telescope Operator.
 Some balloon-like fish in the sea connect to the telescope and lift it out of the ground, where it breaks through the layer of smog and sees the tower of goo that has been built at the former World of Goo Corporation Headquarters, which can also see past the smog.
-The telescope falls back to earth before it could see what the Goo Balls were building towards.
-A final and last cutscene reveals their goal; the camera pans up into space to reveal that the Goo Balls that escaped at the end of Chapter 1 have managed to reach a far-off planet populated entirely by Goo Balls.
+The telescope falls back to the ground before it could see what the Goo Balls were building towards.
+A final and last cutscene reveals their goal; the camera pans up into space to reveal that the Goo Balls that escaped at the end of Chapter 1 have managed to reach a far-off planet populated by Goo Balls.

-An additional chapter, located on the Moon, was initially planned for the European retail version of the game.
-This idea was put on hold as the developer felt they were rushing to finish extra content to justify the price, "If we release any additional content, we will make it available on all platforms, to all people, at the same time.
-No more of this "region" nonsense".